- 1. Experience Canyoneering to Kawasan Falls

 Malapascua Island is famous among locals and international tourists, especially among divers, because it is the only place in the whole world where you can dive with thresher sharks daily.

-A typical day at sea involves thresher sharks, hammerhead sharks, blue ring octopus, and manta ray sightings.
+A typical day of diving in Malapascua involves thresher sharks, hammerhead sharks, blue ring octopus, and manta ray sightings.
 But if you’re not too keen on diving, don’t worry!
-Malapascua’s attractions aren’t all underwater.
+Malapascua’s tourist spots aren’t all underwater.

 The island’s idyllic beaches are every beach lover’s dream.
 Indeed, apart from its breathtaking underwater scenery, Malapascua’s white sand beaches are its other best feature.